SanketBhandarii/CryptoView-Frontend/README.md

 ### Frontend:
 - **React.js**: Used for building the interactive user interface and handling dynamic content.
-- **Tailwind CSS**: For modern, responsive design and styling, ensuring a smooth user experience.
+- **Vanilla CSS**: For modern, responsive design and styling, ensuring a smooth user experience.

 ### Backend:
 - **Node.js**: The runtime environment for building and running the server-side code.